 An aquarium manufacturer that Brighton Science works with was using an IPA wipe on their surfaces before applying a flame treatment (to create a high-energy surface) and then conducting a dyne ink test to find out if the surface was ready for bonding.
 Even with this process, they were experiencing intermittent leaks and breaks in the seal.

 With this surface quality control measure, the aquarium manufacturer was able to build a new level of certainty into their process.
-When they applied the adhesive to the materials that they had cleaned and treated their surfaces to an exact degree, they knew that the bonds would be strong enough to hold back the water.
+When they applied the adhesive to the materials they had cleaned and treated their surfaces to an exact degree, they knew the bonds would be strong enough to hold back the water.